OpenNMS/opennms-cloud-plugin/README.md

 #### Via Web Interface

 Before the Cloud Plugin can be used with the OpenNMS Cloud it needs to be configured.
-In order to configure it you need to obtain a access key for your organisation.
+In order to configure it you need to obtain an access key for your organisation.
 Once you have the access key you can enter it into the cloud plugin configuration page within OpenNMS.

 #### Via Karaf Shell